Unbelievably, right now you’re thinking in patterns. Some you might be aware of, but most of them, you can’t see or even describe them.

 Overcoming this means understanding how our subconscious works.
 The much talked about system one is a foundation of established patterns, all of which work and help us navigate life.
 We fall when we use a pattern in a different situation.
 The outcome is one we don’t want.

 As Matt Mullenweg explains, we rarely stop to think in patterns deliberately.
 When we do, we open our minds to the opportunity to think better.
-We can significantly improve our thinking by using mental models; thinking patterns which qualify predetermined facts.
+We can significantly improve our thinking by using mental models; thinking patterns that qualify predetermined facts.

 It makes the complex simple.